magento-hackathon/operation-frontend-steward/proposals/02-atomic-templates.md

 </ul>
 ```

-**Improvement**
+#### Rewritten with Atomic Templates

 Magento would be significantly more extensible if individual components were broken off into templates.
-Each child template would contain all the conditional logic to render that content depending on the product type — rather than the parent (view.phtml).
+Each child template would contain all the conditional logic to render that content depending on the product type — rather than the parent (```view.phtml```).

 This has two major benefits:

-1. The parent template (view.phtml) becomes a logic-less layer used purely for markup structure.
+1. The parent template (```view.phtml```) becomes a logic-less layer used purely for markup structure.
 You can completely re-arrange all the child templates without writing deeply nested conditionals to span gaps between product types.
-1. Maintenance is drastically decreased because you only have to maintain the child templates that required modifications and the parent template (view.phtml).
+1. Maintenance is drastically decreased because you only have to maintain the child templates that required modifications and the parent template (```view.phtml```).

-Atomic Files:
+Deconstructed into more atomic files:

 ```
 /app/design/frontend/base/default/template/catalog/product/view.phtml